How Much Does it Cost to Winterize a Sprinkler System in 2025?

 The job’s duration is dictated by the system’s size and the available airflow power.
 With a compressor that produces 80-100 cubic feet of air per minute, a professional may complete a zone in five minutes or less.

 Usually, a sprinkler tune-up runs between $75 and $120.
-The size of your sprinkler system, the type of sprinkler heads, and how many zones it has will affect the cost.
+The size of your sprinkler system, the type of sprinkler heads, and the number of zones it has will affect the cost.
 However, regularly maintaining your system will save you money in repairs later.

 To blow out a sprinkler system, you’ll need an air compressor with a minimum flow rate of 20 to 25 CFM (cubic feet per minute).
 Any less force and the air pressure isn’t sufficient to drive all the water from your sprinklers.